Table of Contents

 - Vasospasm in the arteries of the pia mater (cerebral under-perfusion)

 Symptoms and Clinic of Subarachnoid Hemorrhage

-Depending on the localization of the bleeding, specific cranial nerve palsies may occur:
+Depending on the location of the bleeding, specific cranial nerve palsies may occur:

-- Aneurysm of the posterior communicating artery: third nerve palsy
+- Aneurysm of the posterior communicating artery: 3rd nerve palsy

 - Aneurysm of the middle cerebral artery: hemiplegia

-Approximately one quarter of patients with severe SAH demonstrate the so-called “warning bleeding”.
-Patients are affected by a sudden onset of a very severe headache, which later turns into a persistent head and neck pain after a short time (grade I Hunt and Hess).
-If this warning bleeding is detected early, a more efficient treatment for patients is possible.
+Approximately one-quarter of patients with severe SAH demonstrate the so-called ‘warning bleeding’.
+Patients are affected by a sudden-onset very severe headache, which shortly turns into a persistent head and neck pain (grade I Hunt and Hess).
+If this warning bleeding is detected early, more efficient treatment is possible.

 |I||Slight headache, neck stiffness||15|